Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-This writer has been a Bible teacher for over fifty years, and her aim is to share biblical reasons why it is impossible for anyone to be a Proverbs 31 woman today.
+This writer has been a Bible teacher for over sixty years, and her aim is to share biblical reasons why it is impossible for anyone to be a Proverbs 31 woman today.

-This writer has been preaching for over thirty-five years.
-She has never preached a sermon on Women's Day about the Proverbs 31 woman because she.contends that it is a Men's Day sermon for men and not a Women's Day sermon for women.
+This writer has never preached a sermon on Women's Day about the Proverbs 31 woman because she.contends that it is a Men's Day sermon for men and not a Women's Day sermon for women.

 The instructions in Proverbs 31 are not given to a woman but to King Lemuel by his mother.
 She was teaching her son "how to find a virtuous woman" (Proverbs 31:10).
 She explained to him what to look for in a woman.
 There is nothing wrong with women knowing about their qualities, but they were originally given to a man.

-The very first step in understanding any scripture is to understand what it meant THEN when it was first written before you can understand it NOW thousands of years later.
+The very first step in understanding any scripture is to understand what it meant THEN when it was first written before it can be understood it NOW thousands of years later.